aws-samples/aws-modernization-with-snyk-container-security/content/20_Build_Deploy_Goof/22_eks_deploy.md

 ```

 ## 🚨 **WARNING** 🚨
 ::alert[This workshop deploys a Log4Shell exploit server.
 This should never be ran in a Production Environment!
 Please ensure you understand the security implications and have taken appropriate precautions.
-Use in a controlled, isolated environment to avoid any unintended security risks.]
+Use in a controlled, isolated environment to avoid any unintended security risks.]{type="warning"}

 ## Deploy the applications
 Ensure the `REPO` variable is still set from the build step and run this command. (it uses the `envsubst` utilities to plug your ECR repository server into each of the deployment's image tags)